imballinst/imballinst.dev/src/pages/blog/visit-therapist-4/index.md

 My therapist said that I was conflicted when I learned my father was positive because there wasn't enough emotional bond between me and him... which was true.
 Sometimes, I hoped my father would be assertive towards my mother when she did something wrong.
 That wasn't the case, he let things go on, he told us to keep our [me and my brothers] mouths shut.
 As such, there were "unresolved feelings" inside us... or at least, inside myself.

 I also felt as if my father and my oldest brother were lying to me.
 Before my marriage, they said something along the lines, _"After you get married, you will be free"_.
 However, we do not really live "free".
 We still feel my mother's grasp.
-Even she forced me to cancel the apartment unit that I had rented in favor of the apartment unit that she chose... just because its rate was cheaper.
+Even she forced me to cancel the apartment unit that I had paid its down payment in favor of the apartment unit that she chose... just because its rate was cheaper.
 Yes, it is cheaper, but its interior is inferior to the one that I chose.
 The stove's height is really low, as well as the kitchen sink.
 Every time I did the dishes, my waist always hurt because I needed to bend my back.
 Still, my father did nothing.

 Freedom is all about the parenting standards, my therapist said and is quite common in Indonesia.
 For a child to be free from their parents' dictation, they must break through their parents' standards, which _can_ include: having more wealth than them, making a living for them, having more children than them, having higher degrees than them, and many others, perhaps.

 As with my mother restricting my father from his phone, my therapist said that COVID-19 patients, to the contrary, should be allowed to use their phone—though with care.
 She said that COVID-19 patients are really having a tough time.
 They are sick and people can't visit them.
 The phone is the only thing that makes them reachable and in turn, makes them feel "less alone".

-## Some "techniques" and/or "tools" that I learned
+## Some techniques, approaches, or tools that I learned

 On top of getting explanations on my screw-ups, I also learned about things that could help me when facing similar challenges in the future.

 1. **Mindfulness**: This is mostly about knowing my limit.
 I should be aware when I'm starting to get stressed.
 After I realize that it [the anxiety thing] is happening, as soon as possible I need to find/do things that could drop my stress levels.
-1. **Usage of essential oils**: I think this is a good suggestion and there's a supporting argument in [this article](https://www.healthline.com/health/anxiety/essential-oils-for-anxiety) as well, _"Aromatherapy is often used as a natural remedy to relieve anxiety and stress"_.
+1. **Usage of essential oils**: I think this is a good suggestion and there's a supporting argument in [this Healthline article](https://www.healthline.com/health/anxiety/essential-oils-for-anxiety) as well, _"Aromatherapy is often used as a natural remedy to relieve anxiety and stress"_.
 I and my wife have been using aromatherapy since I recovered from the viral infection in November, but we only use it in our bedroom.
 Probably it would be good if we use it in the living room as well because anxiety and stress don't care about the location of occurrence.
 1. **Narrating from the third point of view**: I thought this is similar to journaling—it is not.
 When we do journaling, we tend to do it from _our_ point of view.
 Narrating, on the other hand, is done from the third point of view.
 By doing this, we increase the chance to see the issue that we are currently facing _from the outside_, which eliminates some bits of subjectivity in the process.
 1. **Learn to be assertive**: The reason I was a silent reader in my family group was that my mother and my oldest brother were both dominant and I didn't want to take collateral damage from their debate (not to mention it was really tough to decipher their discussion).
 It is okay for me to declare that I don't want to be dragged into the middle of a "war".
 1. **Facing guilt is worse than facing hardship**: With the previous reason said, there are times where I should probably have voiced my arguments as well, for example, when I truly wanted to contribute but hesitated because of the heated discussion.
 My therapist told me that facing guilt is worse than facing hardship.
 This is true because I felt like I should contribute, but because I didn't want to be a victim of war, I shut myself up... at the cost of me second-guessed my decision the whole day.